 "Data are sparse on how the PCR results relate to viral culture results.
 There is some evidence of a relationship between the time from collection of a specimen to test, symptom severity and the chances that someone is infectious.
-One of the studies we found (Bullard et al) investigated viral culture in samples from a group of patients and compared the results with PCR testing data and time of their symptom onset."
-Figure 1.

 Conclusion: